ericrasmussen/chromaticleaves/posts/idris-and-dependent-types.markdown

 recommendApp : History -> User -> History
 recommendApp (MkHist u r o e p v) friend =
   MkHist u r (S o) (S e) ?wtf v'
-    where e' : Action
+    where a  : Action
-          e' = Right $ Recommend friend
+          a  = Right $ Recommend friend
           v' : Vect (r + (S e)) Action
-          v' = rewrite (sym $ plusSuccRightSucc r e) in e' :: v
+          v' = rewrite (sym $ plusSuccRightSucc r e) in a :: v

 ```

 Now if you load this up in the Idris interpreter it will tell you what it is
 you're trying to do, even if you were just making things up.
 We'll also type
-"intros" to have it take all of the arguments as givens and show us what we're
+`intros` to have it take all of the arguments as givens and show us what we're
-solving for:
+solving for (the goal):

 ```
 -main.wtf> intros